markthomas93/iOS-Playground/README.md

 Available apps -

-1.Todo app with CRUD operations using CoreData
+1. Todo app with CRUD operations using CoreData